Alec-afana/Windows-scripts/README.md

 # Windows-scripts
 Scripts for PowerShell.
 Check or update drivers `n

-files .txt explain what scripts are using for
+Files .txt explain what scripts are using for

+Before start scripts check if PowerShell can't start local scripts Use command: Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process Than start script: .\%namescript%.ps1